loriensleafs/webpack-boilerplate/README.md

 # Webpack Boilerplate

-A "minimalist" Webpack boilerplate for loading all our wonderful JavaScript dependencies.

-You should have just used `create-react-app`!
+A minimalist Webpack boilerplate to use the latest JavaScript, and compile Sass into CSS.

 ## Installation